 Town Hall | 9:00 – 10:00 | Room 3

 This Town Hall meeting will build on the OceanPredict 2024 (OP’24) symposium outcomes and the activities of the relevant UN Decade programmes and the OceanPrediction UN Decade Collaborative Center to present a call for action for international mobilization to advance ocean prediction capabilities in response to societal needs.
 The one-hour session will be organized around a series of talks summarizing OP’24 discussions and outcomes.
+It will feature the GOOS UN Ocean Decade CoastPredict Programme, providing the coastal perspective and highlighting the benefits of an integrated ocean observing and predicting system for the global coastal ocean.

 Read more - Observing the Ocean: The Role of France